On the computation of homology of type A real flag manifolds: Sign of the boundary map

-Now, suppose that we have any other sequence of moves $g_1 g_2 \cdots g_q$ from $\rrt{w}{I}$ into $\rr{w'}$.
+Now, suppose that $g_1 g_2 \cdots g_q$ is another sequence of moves from $\rrt{w}{I}$ to $\rr{w'}$.
 Then, the sequence $f_1 \cdots f_p g_q \cdots g_1$ is a loop in the graph of reduced decompositions of $w'$.
-By Corollary 5 of \cite{BCL15}, this loop has an even number of commutations and braid moves, which concludes the proof. \end{proof}
+By \Cref{prop:loopingw}, this loop has an even number of commutations and braid moves, which concludes the proof. \end{proof}

-\begin{rmk} Considering the graph of reduced decompositions of $w'$, the construction in Proposition \ref{prop:countbraid} provides the smallest number of commutations and braid moves required to transform $\rrt{w}{I}$ into $\rr{w'}$. \end{rmk}